godotengine/godot-docs/tutorials/animation/introduction.rst

 The second keyframe
 ~~~~~~~~~~~~~~~~~~~

-Now we need to set the our sprite's end location and how long it will take for
-it to get there.
+We need to set our sprite's end location and how long it will take for it to get there.

 Let's say we want it to take two seconds to move between the points.
 By
-default the animation is set to last only one second, so change the animation
+default, the animation is set to last only one second, so change the animation
 length to 2 in the controls on the right side of the animation panel's timeline
 header.